26 Fantastic Family Things to Do in Portage MI

 Portage, MI

-The Portage Bikeway connects over 55 miles of off-road trails and bikeways throughout the city of Portage.
+The Portage Bikeway connects over 55 miles of off-road trails and bikeways throughout the city.
 Use the full Bikeway Brochure to plan your next pedaled adventure.

 Biking in Portage